Eudaemonic/SierraCSharpRestClient/README.md

 _patrons = new PatronsApi(new SierraRestClient(BaseUrl, Token));

-If you don't have the bearer token - this will alway get a fresh token but it does mean you have two requests for every call:
+If you don't have the bearer token - this will always get a fresh token but it does mean you have two requests for every call:

 _patrons = new PatronsApi(new SierraRestClient(baseUrl, clientKey, clientSecret)));